awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 ## Delivery Method<a name="DownloadDistValuesMethod"></a>

 You specify the delivery method when you create a distribution\.
-For a web distribution, this value is always **Web**\.
+Unless you're using Adobe Flash Media Server with RTMP, this value is always **Web**\.
 You can't change the delivery method for an existing distribution\.

 ## Origin Settings<a name="DownloadDistValuesOrigin"></a>